colinbousige/URFIST3-ggplot2/README.md

 - Reminders on the organisation of work in R and Rstudio
 - Reminder of how to work with tidy data and the tidyverse package
-- Introduction to the 'gplot2' package and the 'grammar of graphics
+- Introduction to the `gplot2` package and the *grammar of graphics*
   - The principle of successive layers
   - Creating a scatterplot, barplot, boxplot, lineplot, etc.
   - Creating a colour map for 3D data